We currently offer a variety of resident courses categorized into four distinct groups working in Security Cooperation-related positions:

 We recognize that equal opportunity programs are essential to the accomplishment of the missions of both DoD and DSCU .
 In keeping with this commitment, discrimination based on race, color, religion, sex, national origin, mental or physical disability or age is prohibited.
 We pledge to eliminate barriers and practices that impede opportunity for all students, including sexual harassment, and architectural, transportation, and other barriers affecting people with disabilities.

 We firmly support a policy of academic freedom.
-Guest lecturers, faculty and students are encouraged to state their opinions, support or criticize any objective, policy, or procedure, in the pursuit of knowledge, understanding, or improvement of the management of security assistance.
+Guest lecturers, faculty and students are encouraged to state their opinions, support or criticize any objective, policy, or procedure, in the pursuit of knowledge, understanding, or improvement of the management of security cooperation.
 Such comments made by individuals or groups in the academic forum will be safeguarded through the practice of non-attribution.

 The Department of Defense has established procedures for relief of matters of personal concern or dissatisfaction that are within the control of our management.
 If you have a grievance for which you seek redress for any dissatisfaction, the Class Manager should be notified.
 If this manager is unable to resolve your problem, your concerns may be addressed in turn by the appropriate Defense Security Cooperation Agency, and the Department of Defense Inspector General.
 As an avenue of last resort, grievances may be sent to: